 The Final Word

 Keto breath is temporary and will go away in time, usually within a couple of weeks.
-Also remember, it’s a good sign that your body is doing what you want it to do—reaching ketosis and all the amazing health benefits that come along with it.
-So, keep up the good oral hygiene, flossing, and ketogenic diet and it will pass soon enough.
+Also remember, it’s a good sign that your body is doing what you want it to do on the high-fat diet—reaching ketosis and all the amazing health benefits that come along with it.
+So, keep up the good oral hygiene, flossing, and keto diet, avoid carbohhydrates and stick to healthy fats, and it will pass soon enough.